 This curved monitor from Samsung is definitely a thing of beauty.
-It's 24" in size and features 1800R curvature for an immersive viewing experience.
-It's eco saving with power saving modes, has a 60Hz refresh rate, and is compatible with your Mac since it just uses an HDMI cable.
+It's 24-inch in size and features 1800R curvature for an immersive viewing experience.
+It's eco saving with power-saving modes, has a 60Hz refresh rate, and is compatible with your Mac since it just uses an HDMI cable.

 This monitor from Dell is of superb quality.
 The display itself is almost border-less, so you maximize the full space of the screen itself.
 You can customize the viewing angle easily, and it has great power-saving modes to keep your bills down.
 You can even get this in a larger 27" version.

-If you don't want to purchase Apple's older display, then the Thunderbolt display is worth considering.
+Although it's not the latest model, Thunderbolt's display is worth considering.
 The Thunderbolt display features a FaceTime HD camera, three USB 2.0 ports, Gigabit Ethernet port, Firewire 800 port, and a Thunderbolt port.
 The max resolution is 2560x1440 with a 16:9 aspect ratio, and it also features LED backlighting.
 This display connects to any Thunderbolt-enabled Macs and peripherals.
 Please note that the original Thunderbolt may be slightly different from Thunderbolt 3/USB-C.

-It's getting harder to find a good glossy display these days since most are either matte or a weird in-between.
-Our personal favorite from these options is the LG Ultra Fine HD 4K display because it gives us the best visual quality and the glossiness of the screen is nothing to scoff at.
+It's getting harder to find an excellent glossy display these days since most are either matte or a weird in-between.
+Our personal favorite from these options is the LG Ultra Fine HD 4K display because it gives us excellent visual quality and the glossiness of the screen is nothing to scoff at.
 The price tag is not too bad, either.